Skip to content

 Automatic cleaning of scratch filesystem

-The automatic cleaning feature is a programme of regular deletion of selected files from project directories in our scratch filesystem (/nesi/nobackup).
+The automatic cleaning feature is a programme to regularly delete selected files from project directories in our scratch filesystem (/nesi/nobackup).

 We do this to optimise the availability of this filesystem for active research computing workloads and to ensure we can reliably support large-scale compute and analytics workflows.